platformsh/platformsh-docs/src/development/submodules.md

 ## Use of private git repositories

-When using git submodules that are hosted on private repositories, using the `https` protocol will fail with errors like:
+When using Git submodules that are hosted on private repositories, using the `https` protocol will fail with errors like:

 ```
 GitProtocolError: unexpected http resp 401 for https://bitbucket.org/myusername/mymodule.git/info/refs?service=git-upload-pack
 ```

-To fix this, you need:
+To fix this, you need to:

-1. To move your `.gitmodules` file from the https syntax to the ssh syntax, e.g.
+1. Move your `.gitmodules` file from the https syntax to the ssh syntax, e.g.

 from: